-Appendix 3: Oregon Coast STEM Hub Mentor Teachers Position Description
+Appendix 3: STEM Hub Area Coordinator Position Description

-Oregon Coast Regional STEM Hub Mentor Teacher
+Oregon Coast Regional STEM Hub Area Coordinators

+Position Description

-Position Description \Funded from August 1- June 30, 2015
+Funded from October 1, 2015 -- June 30, 2016

 Although the founding/backbone organizations of the Hub are physically located in Newport and Tillamook, the Hub intends to serve educators and students along the entire Oregon Coast.
-We are recruiting teachers to serve as STEM Hub Mentors to:
+The Oregon Coast STEM Hub is partially supporting two (2) "Area Coordinators" - one from the North Coast and one from the South Coast to:

-- Serve as ambassadors for the STEM Hub, promote project-based instruction in their schools and district, and encourage participation in the respective Challenge Competitions that will be implemented across the Oregon Coast STEM Hub Region. - Act as a liaison between the Oregon Coast Regional STEM Hub project personnel and local school district teachers, administrators. - Ensure communications and announcements from the Hub are distributed electronically and in print throughout the district. - Assist in hosting webinars and online events in your district. - Participate in September, November, February, and May online mentor meetings. - Encourage and help recruit educators from your district to become involved in Hub activities. - Assist in data collection, survey promotion from your district's participating teachers.
-2 Serve 6-8 hours per month on STEM Hub business.
+- Act as a liaison between the Oregon Coast STEM Hub project personnel and regional school district teachers, administrators, community partners, businesses, and higher education. - Ensure communications and announcements from the Hub are distributed electronically and in print throughout the satellite region. - Assist in arranging logistics for satellite area professional development and student challenges. - Encourage and help recruit educators to become involved in Hub activities. - Facilitate, or assist in facilitation of professional development in satellite region - Assist in data collection, survey promotion from satellite region participating teachers, schools and districts. - Represent the Hub to local media about STEM efforts in the Satellite region. - Spend between 30-40 hours per month on STEM Hub business